 Program Description – PGY2 Medication-Use Safety and Policy Residency

-Medication reliability and safety are integral to the provision of optimal pharmaceutical care and the pharmacy continually reviews medication incident reports, adverse drug events and medication errors to identify potential areas for improvement of systems.
-Members of the pharmacy department are actively involved in multidisciplinary quality assurance committees.
+Medication reliability and safety are integral to the provision of optimal pharmaceutical care, and the Inova pharmacy departments continually review medication incident reports, adverse drug events and medication errors to identify potential areas for improvement of systems.

-In addition to the provision of inpatient and outpatient pharmaceutical services, the pharmacy also serves as an Introductory Pharmacy Practice Experience and Advanced Pharmacy Practice Experience sites for pharmacy students from both the Virginia Commonwealth University School of Pharmacy and the Dunn School of Pharmacy at Shenandoah University.
+Committees and interdisciplinary team work across the span of the health system will allow the resident a robust and varied year of experience.
+The resident will also have a teaching experience as Inova serves as an Introductory Pharmacy Practice Experience and Advanced Pharmacy Practice Experience sites for pharmacy students from both the Virginia Commonwealth University School of Pharmacy and the Dunn School of Pharmacy at Shenandoah University.